HostingBE/simple-cms/README.md

 Are you tired of complex __content management systems__ that require endless hours of training and a hefty budget?
 Look no further!
 Introducing Simple CMS – the intuitive, open-source content management system crafted in PHP, designed with simplicity and efficiency at its core.

 With Simple CMS, you can easily create, edit, and manage your website content without the need for advanced technical skills.
-Whether you're a small business owner, a blogger, or a web developer, our platform empowers you to take full control of your digital presence.\n\nHere’s why Simple CMS stands out:
+Whether you're a small business owner, a blogger, or a web developer, our platform empowers you to take full control of your digital presence

+Here’s why Simple CMS stands out:

 1. **User-Friendly Interface**: Our streamlined dashboard makes navigating your content a breeze.
 You can quickly publish new articles, upload images, and manage your pages with just a few clicks.